 Our examination does not provide a legal determination on the School's compliance with specified requirements.
-We noted one instance of noncompliance in the schedule of state findings (MO22-01).
+We noted no instance of noncompliance in the schedule of state findings.

-In our opinion, management's assertion that Genesis School, Inc. complied with the aforementioned requirements included in the Schedule of Selected Statistics for the year ended June 30, 2022, is fairly stated, in all material respects.
+In our opinion, management's assertion that Genesis School, Inc. complied with the aforementioned requirements included in the Schedule of Selected Statistics for the year ended June 30, 2023, is fairly stated, in all material respects.